The Core Build

 About:

-This phase of the core build creates a higher level of finish to your van and is one of the most transformative parts in the build process.
-And can be one of the most labor intensive.
-Once the core electric, mounting system, insulation and windows are in place, fabric wrapping and panel installation gives your van a polished look.
+This phase of the core build adds additional value by finishing out the mid sections of your van with frame panels and inset panels if needed.
+Once the core electric, mounting system, insulation and windows are in place, our Midwall Paneling Kit installation gives your van a more finished look.

 Standard Package: